-To prepare the pistachio base, mix all the ingredients together ( it will be better if the coconut oil is slightly warm) till thoroughly combined and then spoon into your ring moulds, press down to pack tightly and level them and then leave them to rest in the fridge while preparing the filling.
+To prepare the pistachio base, mix all the ingredients together (it will be better if the coconut oil is slightly warm) till thoroughly combined and then spoon into your ring molds, press down to pack tightly and level them and then leave them to rest in the fridge while preparing the filling.

-Now as I mentioned earlier, most vegan cheesecakes rely on cashews for their filling, due to their high fat content.
-Ideally, the cashews need to be soaked overnight ( which is what I do!).
-However, if you’re running really low on time then around 30 minutes in boiling water will work, at a pinch.
+Now as I mentioned earlier, most vegan cheesecakes rely on cashews for their filling, due to their high-fat content.
+Ideally, the cashews need to be soaked overnight (which is what I do!).
+However, if you’re running really low on time then around 30 minutes in boiling water will work, in a pinch.

 For the filling

 To make the filling, rinse off the pre-soaked cashews and add them to your food processor along with the rest of the ingredients (maple syrup, vanilla & coconut milk), and blend into a smooth paste.

 You can also customize how you present these cheesecakes.
 For instance, I chose to go with an ombre layered look.
 However, you could also make a cherry, vanilla swirl vegan cheesecake option.